The Coke Zero & Mentos Rocket Car (2-D version)

 Want to see this video in 3-D?

 You can get 3-D glasses from our online store – they’re two bucks each or free with any order!
 They’ll let you watch this in 3-D on any computer.
 Or you can also make your own 3-D glasses at home.
-Click here to find out how!
+Click here to find out how so you can enhance your Coke Mentos viewing experience!

 How Does This Work?